K-12 Science Enrichment

 Virtual Live Animal Programs

-To schedule your students for a Virtual Live Animal Program, inquire here:
+To schedule your students for a Quarry Hill science class, contact the office at 507-328-3950 or inquire here:

 Distance Learning Resources

 Plan a day at the Nature Center with your students.
 We offer a variety of activities that allow you to customize your experience.
 Activities are tailored to the age of the students and the time of year in which the visit is scheduled.
 Some options include:

 - Cave Tour

 - Cross Country Skiing